Shreya-1358/Project2_Joins_Golang/README.md

-Aim :- Creating an API to join a student and course table using MySql in golang.
+Creating an API to join a student and course table using MySql in golang.

+Steps to follow:-

+Prerequisites:-
+Install go1.19:
+To avoid any surprises in the project install go 1.19, please use the commands below to install go 1.19 in your machine: go install golang.org/dl/go1.19@latest go1.19 download

+Clone the project and install the dependencies:
+Clone the project from Github and then run the following command to install dependencies. go get

+Project Outline :-
-Task :- Firstly storing the data in MySql database.
+Firstly storing the data in MySql database.
 I have a database configuration, util, model, routes, controller, service, dao and main file.

-Process :-

 config:- This package contains a variable DB of type pointer to sql.DB, which is a database connection handle.
 It also defines a function DbURL() which returns a string that represents a database URL built from environment variables.